rolspace/blazor-football-scoreboard/README.md

 # Blazor Football Scoreboard

-This repository contains libraries and applications to run a simulation of games from the 2019 football season in "real-time".
+This repository contains libraries and web applications that are used to run a simulation of the 2019 football season.

 The system is split into three main elements:
 - **Web API**: exposes HTTP endpoints to get data and statistics for football games from the 2019 season.
 It includes a SignalR Hub used to send messages to connected clients.
+- **Blazor UI**: displays the scores and the play-by-play for each game.
+The user can also browse to a dedicated page for each game, with additional data.
 - **Web Worker**: reads play data from an existing database.
-The Worker sends this play data to the SignalR Hub which communicates with the Blazor client.
+This process sends the play data to the SignalR Hub, which communicates with the Blazor client.
-- **Blazor UI**: displays the scores and plays for games.
-The user can also view a page for a specific game which provides game statistics.

 ## Requirements